 The ten witch books below draw from age-old lore to tell fantasy stories about human connection, embracing our uniqueness, and tapping into our own inherent power.
 From a fantasy that exposes the sexism of midcentury America to books inspired by African mythology, they put their own spin on the cauldron-stirring, broomstick-riding women that have held us spellbound for centuries.

-Imagine a world in which woman practice witchcraft on the sly, and right under their husband’s noses.
+Imagine a world in which women practice witchcraft on the sly, and right under their husband’s noses.
 Sounds pretty great, right?
 Not to Norman Saylor, a professor of sociology and staunch rationalist.
 When he discovers that his wife, Tansy—sweet, domestic goddess Tansy!—is waist-deep in some covert abracadabra, he persuades her to stop.
-But Tansy is just one witch in a badass global coven, and suddenly Norman is plagued by misfortune, turning his life upside down...
+But Tansy is just one witch in a badass global coven, and suddenly Norman is plagued by misfortune that turns his life upside down...

 Creative and entertaining, Frtiz Leiber’s novel is also a fascinating look at 1940s gender roles, as its male hero acknowledges the very real existence of female power.